 Originally found on Every Day Food (and now on Martha Stewart), John’s Kitchen Sink Cookies call for a little bit of everything including chocolate, nuts, raisins and oats.
 Some Kitchen Sink Cookies use quite a bit of oats, but “John’s” recipe is a little different in that the cookies are more like a big, flaky, chocolate chip cookies with barely noticeable oats.
 The recipe also calls for only brown sugar (no granulated) and a tiny bit of corn syrup, so the dough is sturdy and less sweet and can hold a lot of add-ins.

-John’s Kitchen Sink Cookies baked up high with a crispy shell and moist and light inside.
+My first batch baked up high with a crispy shell and moist and light inside.
 The dough was on the dry side, but I kind of liked it because it reminded me of a very rich scone or biscuit studded with chocolate.
 I’d be interested to hear what other people think.

-Reading the reviews on Every Day food was entertaining.
+Reading the reviews on Every Day Food was entertaining.
 A few people complained that theirs were “flat as pancakes” which baffled me, as mine were almost as high as biscuits.
 Some people described the texture as cakey.
 I don’t think that quite fit either.
-All I know is I liked these.
-I think I might try the next batch with European style butter.
+All I know is I liked John’s Kitchen Sink Cookies and might try the next batch with European style butter.